 The foundation is named after the first African catholic bishop, Joseph Kiwanuka (1899 -1966).
 He was ordained as a priest in 1929 in Villa Maria and he became bishop in the city of Masaka in 1939.
 Masaka is a twenty-minute drive from the village Villa Maria.

 The Kiwanuka Foundation has been recognised as a so-called ‘Algemeen Nut Beogende Instelling (ANBI)’.
-This means that your donation is entirely tax deductible, under the condition that you commit yourself by notarial deed to donate a certain sum for five years.
+This means that your donation is entirely tax deductible, under the condition that you commit yourself through a written multi-year commitment of at least 5 years.
 The foundation sends all generous donors a financial statement of the use of the funds through the annual Newsletter.
 The costs of the foundation are kept to a minimum (normally 1% at most of the annual income).
+The RSIN-number of Kiwanuka is 8150.94.267

 Every donation is welcome.
 Large or small, a single donation or periodic deposits all will be used for the goals the foundation has set.